 Hi!
-I’m a Ph.D Candidate in Philosophy at the New School for Social Research and an incoming Visiting Assistant Professor in Philosophy at Haverford College.
+I’m a Visiting Assistant Professor in Philosophy at Haverford College.

-My research is on topics that emerge in Feminist Philosophy and Critical Philosophy of Race, but I also like to think about these topics through a Post-Structuralism and Critical Theory lens.
+The goal of my research is to describe how we make sense of experiences, identity, and political critique given dynamics of oppression that influence our sense-making.
+I contribute to conversations in Feminist Philosophy, Critical Philosophy of Race, 20th-Century Continental Philosophy, and Social Epistemology.
 Specifically, I’m working on the topic of narrative as a form of political critique in women of color feminisms.
 How does storytelling make intelligible identity over time?
 Or a collectivity?
 And can it, or should it, mobilize political critique?

 Photo credit to my brilliant and talented friend, Marvin Ester.